Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-The right to vote and to be elected in India is a constitutional right.
-It is enshrined in Article 326 of the Indian Constitution.
-This article provides every citizen of India the right to participate in the electoral process and elect representatives to the Parliament and State Legislatures.
+The right to vote and to be elected in India is a constitutional right, enshrined in Article 326 of the Indian Constitution.

-The Constitution (Sixty-first Amendment) Act, 1988, lowered the voting age of elections to the Lok Sabha and the Legislative Assemblies of States from 21 years to 18 years.
+The Constitution (Sixty-first Amendment) Act, 1988, reduced the minimum voting age for elections to the Lok Sabha and State Legislative Assemblies from 21 years to 18 years.
+This amendment aimed to enhance youth participation in the electoral process and strengthen democratic representation.

 QUESTION 97